kuvivek/drivingTheoryInGermany/README.md

 **Comment**:  In the area of roadworks and at the junctions of country lanes, you must expect heavy soiling of the road surface.
 Be prepared for an uneven and
 slippery road surface and adjust your speed accordingly.

-97.What applies according to this traffic sign?
-(This is a symbol of Traffic calmed area, because the symbol shows children and adult playing with ball
-on the road and near to the housing society in the right.
+97. What applies according to this traffic sign?
+(This is a symbol of Traffic calmed area, because the symbol shows children and adult playing with ball on the road and near to the housing society in the right.
 And car is coming on the road)
 ✅ I may only park on designated places
 ✅ I have to drive at walking speed
 ✅ I may not impede pedestrians
 **Comment**:  A traffic-calmed area begins here.
-Children's games are allowed everywhere, so I have to pay particular attention to children playing.
+Children's games are allowed everywhere, so I have to pay particular attention to
+children playing.
 Driving is only permitted at walking speed.
 Pedestrians go first: I have to wait if necessary.
-Parking is only permitted in marked areas.
+Parking is only
+permitted in marked areas.

 98. What must you do upon seeing this traffic sign?
 ✅ I must approach at a moderate speed if it is clear that pedestrians want to cross the road